 True to its name (“waterfall cherry tree”), the branches, laden with blossoms, cascade towards the floor as if made from water.
 A symbol of hope and revival, the Miharu Takizakura is a sight to behold.

-The most beautiful tree in Japan is situated in a rural area which makes it difficult to access.
+The most beautiful tree in Japan is situated in a rural area which makes it difficult to access, but so rewarding when you actually do reach it.
 Take the JR Ban’etsu East Line (磐越東線) to Miharu Station (三春駅), then a bus to the site of the cherry tree.

 For over 800 years, the Ishitokaba Zakura has stood in Kitamoto (北本), Saitama (埼玉).
 The Ishitokaba Zakura is a natural hybrid, the only one of its kind, between a Yamazakura and an Edohigan.